brett8883/DJI_Super-Patcher/readme.md

       - these are the main reasons for Super-Patcher not being sucessful

-5. You will be prompted to verify flight controller version at the end to ensure Super-Patcher is sucessful
+5. You will be prompted to verify flight controller version at the end to confirm Super-Patcher is sucessful

 6. You may optionally use the simulator in Assistant 2 or DJI Go 4 to verify working order before testing outside.